KavinLAH/ECS-171-Project/README.md

 2. Run 'pip install -r requirements.txt'
 3. Run 'python LogReg_model_training.py'
 4. Run 'python app.py'
+5. Open your browser on your device.
+Type in 'http://127.0.0.1:5000' or the endpoint address that is shown in the line where it says "* Running on {endpoint} into the search tab" if it does not match and press enter."
+It should open the UI to use our system.
-5. Enter player names into UI.
+6. Enter player names into UI.
 If you are interested which players you can run, take a look at our 'NBA_testing.csv', although most current/past NBA players should be accessible.

 ## Project Description
 Who would win in a 1-on-1 basketball game — LeBron James or Stephen Curry?